 High blood pressure (also known as hypertension) usually doesn’t cause symptoms.
-Hence, people often aren’t aware of it until they experience serious complications such as a heart attack or stroke.
-However, some people will experience physical symptoms in headaches and lightheadedness, although other factors can also cause these two symptoms.
-Be sure that high blood pressure is to check your blood pressure regularly.
+Hence, people are often unaware of it until they experience serious complications such as a heart attack or stroke.
+However, some people experience physical symptoms of headaches and lightheadedness, although other factors can also cause these two symptoms.
+Be sure that high blood pressure is checked your blood pressure regularly.
 Here are the other common physical symptoms of high blood pressure

 High blood pressure is a common medical condition that people often do not realize until they have problems with their cardiovascular system.
 Following are the reasons that can increase your risk for high blood pressure include: –